 Hampton Court estate has been closed to public access during the Covid-19 lockdown restrictions that were imposed towards the end of March.
 Lockdown meant that the estate remained shut even as its usual April opening date passed.

 From 8 July, the estate will again open to visitors (from Wednesday to Sunday each week).

-Details of exactly which facilities and services will be available, and what social distancing arrangements will be in place, are to be published shortly.
+UPDATE, 7 JULY: Details of exactly which facilities and services will be available, and what social distancing arrangements will be in place, have been published on the Hampton Court site.

 He looks at the interplay between custom and practice, acting theory, evolving technology and other factors in shaping how performance for television is realised.
 Hewett pays particular attention to the distinction between studio and ‘on location’ production, exploring the influence that ‘place’ exerts on the way that a story is translated from page to screen.

 Hewett’s book builds on the research that he undertook for the doctoral thesis, and an academic journal article that he published as one of the outputs of his research findings.
 Yet it’s clear that the aim of the book is to reach a non-academic as well as an academic audience.